Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

 - We'll focus on one phase at a time, ensuring each component is properly implemented before moving on.
 - Always use the Firebase SDK for storage operations to avoid CORS issues.
 - Current Firebase Storage security rules are permissive for development; will need to be tightened for production.
+- Using OpenAI GPT-4.1 model (gpt-4.1-2025-04-14) for story generation.
+- OpenAI API key is stored in a separate .env.openai file for security.